stefan-jansen/machine-learning-for-trading/README.md

 This [chapter](02_market_and_fundamental_data) introduces market and fundamental data sources and the environment in which they are created.
 Familiarity with various types of orders and the trading infrastructure matters because they affect backtest simulations of a trading strategy.
 We also illustrate how to use Python to access and work with trading and financial statement data.

 In particular, this chapter will cover the following topics:
-- How market microstructure shapes market data
+- How market data reflects the structure of the trading environment
+- Working with trade and quotes data at minute frequency
-- How to reconstruct the order book from tick data using Nasdaq ITCH
+- Reconstructing the order book from tick data using NASDAQ ITCH
-- How to summarize tick data using various time, volume and dollar bars
+- Summarize tick data using various types of bars
-- How to work with eXtensible Business Reporting Language (XBRL)-encoded electronic filings
+- Working with eXtensible Business Reporting Language (XBRL)-encoded electronic filings
-- How to parse and combine market and fundamental data to create a P/E series
+- Parsing and combining market and fundamental data to create a P/E series
 - How to access various market and fundamental data sources using Python

 ### 03 Alternative Data for Finance: Categories and Use Cases